kentangtelo/chat_end_to_end_learn/README.md

 - Password hashed twice LMAO.
 - Text encrypt with super encrypt(ROT13 and AES)
+- Upload and encrypt image

 Next :

-- Upload and encrypt image
+- Optimation the App